 On December 9, 2022, locals and visitors alike will gather on Main Street and at the Community Center to celebrate the spirit of Christmas for the annual Weaverville Candlelight Stroll.

 There will also be opportunities to take photos with Santa, and to make donations to the Cops For Kids program, which benefits children who might not get any presents for the holidays otherwise.

 15. Winter Lights at NC Arboretum

 100 Frederick Law Olmsted Way, Asheville NC • (828) 665-2492

-Second only to the Biltmore among the best places to see Asheville Christmas lights, seeing Winter Lights at the NC Arboretum is one of our favorite things to do in Asheville NC in December.
+Second only to the Biltmore among the best places to see Asheville Christmas lights, seeing Winter Lights at the NC Arboretum is one of our favorite things to do in Asheville NC in winter.

 This Asheville botanical garden offers an enchanting walk-through light show, with over a million Christmas lights, festive music, shopping for unique Christmas gifts, and roasting S’mores on the fire pit.

 Highlights of the 2022 attraction will include a 50-foot-tall Christmas tree, the Quilt Garden, Wishing Trees, the Rocky Cove model railroad, and live music every night.

 The Asheville arboretum Christmas lights run from November 18 to December 31, 2022.
 All tickets are timed (with entry at 6, 7, and 8PM), and are sold per vehicle rather than per person.
 Flex-timed tickets are also available.